The Secret to Being Really Good at Doing Anything: "BASICS"

 Why are basics important?

-Every skill is composed of a set of basics that are necessary to make it work.
-When the basics of a skill are present and applied the effect that they produce must ensue.
-Conversely, if a basic is neglected or removed, the effect is extinguished, and the quality of the results will become wildly variable – and generally poor.
+Every skill is composed of a set of basics that make it work.
+When the basics are present and applied, the effect that they produce must ensue.
+Conversely, if a basic is neglected or removed, the effect is extinguished, and the quality of the results becomes wildly variable – and generally poor.

-In addition to causing a desired outcome, the basics of a skill significantly enhance the adaptability and durability of skill performance because they are:
+In addition to producing a desired outcome, basics significantly enhance the adaptability and durability of skill performance because they are:

 What is an example of basics?